Using a lightweight LED head torch to read a map at night

 How many lumens do I need for a head torch?

-As many lumens as you can get!
-Head torch brightness is usually measured in lumens, a unit which tells you how much visible light a bulb is producing per unit of time.
+Head torch brightness is usually measured in lumens, a unit that tells you how much visible light a bulb produces per unit of time.

-Here’s a guide to roughly how many lumens you need for each activity:
+Here’s a guide to how many lumens you need for each activity:

-• 150 lumens – For trail running on familiar routes (local runs, at steady to medium pace, when you’re not having to look too far ahead).
+• 150 lumens – For trail running on familiar routes (local runs, at steady to medium pace, when you do not have to look too far ahead).

 • 300 lumens – For navigation (not just map reading but picking out landmarks and following your bearings).